 Both the Alfred and Wellsville campus libraries provide public access computers and printers.
 Laptop users in Alfred may take advantage of the wireless connectivity in the library, using their own laptops or those available for loan.
-The caféarea in the Alfred library offers drinks and snacks via self-service vending.
 Both the Alfred and Wellsville campus libraries are accessible to those with disabilities, and are open to the general public at no charge.